One United Nations Plaza: 1963

 Beginning with Wallace Harrison of Harrison and Abramovitz (the chief architect for the UN Secretariat and General Assembly), who had envisioned luxury apartments for the nearby UN's Secretariat, foresaw twin towers at the north end of Zeckendorf's "X" City.
 He proposed this in 1946, and which was later built.
 This development became known as 860–870 United Nations Plaza, or simply the UN Plaza.
 This 2.3-acre area of X City became the nation's largest apartment-commercial office complex at that time.
 Senator Robert F. Kennedy lived in an apartment at UN Plaza.
 Due to advances in the anodizing of aluminum, the material's use rose exponentially and which was used in the building of 860–870 UN Plaza.
 This UN Plaza office/apartment complex used more aluminum sheathing than any other building in the world.
 It also became the most fashionable place to live in New York City.
 The need for another apartment/building complex rose.
-Bronze hard-coated aluminum had been used by Harrison and Abramovitz for the window frames, doors, and stair railings for New York's Lincoln Center Philharmonic Hall.In addition to the UN Plaza, the Japan House and Two Dag Hammarskjold Plaza were built with similar building requirements.
+Bronze hard-coated aluminum had been used by Harrison and Abramovitz for the window frames, doors, and stair railings for the David Geffen Hall at Lincoln Center.
+In addition to the UN Plaza, the Japan House and Two Dag Hammarskjold Plaza were built with similar building requirements.

 April 1966

 The future of the neighborhood surrounding the United Nations Secretariat Building and General Assembly was planned.
-U Thant, who was the Secretary General of the UN at that time, requested that a civic group be formed and to take charge of developing the land for the United Nation's use.
+U Thant, who was the Secretary General of the UN at that time, requested that a civic group be formed and to take charge of developing the land for the United Nations' use.
 This took place under the auspices of an organization initially known as the East River-Turtle Bay Fund, named for the area of land adjacent to both the East River and that section of Manhattan where the United Nations Secretariat Building in Turtle Bay.
 A few months later it was renamed the Fund for Area Planning and Development.

 View of One and Two UN Plaza from across the East River from Gantry Plaza Park in Hunter's Point, Queens, NY.
 The UN Secretariat Building is on the left, one block south.